marcdotson/asc-training/README.md

 Center](https://huntsman.usu.edu/asc/) (ASC).
-The ASC collaborates with sponsor organizations to provide students at the [Jon M. Huntsman School of Business](https://huntsman.usu.edu), and [Utah State University](https://www.usu.edu) generally, with real-world experiences working on data-related projects.
+The ASC collaborates with sponsor organizations to provide students at the [Jon M. Huntsman School of Business](https://huntsman.usu.edu), and [Utah State University](https://www.usu.edu) at large, with real-world experiences working on data-related projects.
 Each ASC project is mentored by a faculty member from the [Data Analytics and Information Systems Department](https://huntsman.usu.edu/dais/).
 The following training is